Injection9/redJS-Extension/README.md

 # redJS-Extension
+### What is redJS-Extension

-This is the reciever backend for the redJS injection script.
+RedJS-Extension is the reciever backend for the redJS injection script.

+### Installation

+To install redJS-Extension, git clone the repository: